bonu-dev/php-elasticsearch-builder/.ai/guidelines.md

 - PHPDoc on methods and properties
     - Every method and property under `src/` MUST have a PHPDoc/docblock.
     - Method PHPDoc must include the common tags applicable to the signature and behavior: `@param` for all parameters, `@return`, `@throws` for any thrown exceptions, and other standard tags as needed.
+    - Exception: when the method docblock contains `@inheritDoc` (exactly this inline tag, case-insensitive), explicit `@param`/`@return` tags are not required.
+Ensure the inherited (parent/interface/trait) documentation already defines all relevant tags.
+This exception applies to methods only; properties must still declare `@var`.
     - Property PHPDoc must include `@var` with the fully qualified class name (FQCN) or precise type.
 Do not rely on imported names inside PHPDoc; always use FQCNs.
     - In all PHPDoc tags, use FQCNs for class/interface/trait names (e.g., `\Namespace\ClassName`).